 |

-I would make a second mistake in the coming
+I did not make my second mistake

-my mother's part.
+mistake began in November.
 This is the story of

+'Little Mexico'.
 Late in my Junior

 year, my mother finally found steady